 - Spit out the coconut oil into a trash can or a paper towel.

-Other effective oils for oil pulling include:
+Other edible oils for oil pulling can include:

 - olive oil